 Leftover garlic beans can be stored in an airtight container in the refrigerator, for 3-4 days.

-Reheat green beans in a skillet, in the microwave, or in the air fryer if you'd like to crisp the beans up slightly.
+Reheat green beans in a skillet, in the microwave, or air fryer if you'd like to keep the crunchy texture of the beans.

 To prevent garlic from burning, make sure the heat is not too high when sautéing it in oil.
 Stir the garlic constantly, and add in the liquids as soon as it turns fragrant and lightly golden.
 Burnt garlic can become bitter and will overpower the flavor of the green beans.